Conscientiousness: Religiosity

-General religiosity was mainly related to high Agreeableness and Conscientiousness of the Big Five traits.
+General religiosity was mainly correlated with high Agreeableness and Conscientiousness among the Big Five traits.

+Conscience

+Conscientiousness in psychology is defined, as noted above, by notions such as "orderliness and industriousness", not by reference to the ordinary language notion of conscience, or such as is referred to in the legal doctrine of equity, by concern with preventing unconscionable actions.

 Geography

 United States

 Average levels of conscientiousness vary by state in the United States.
-People living in the central part, including the states of Kansas, Nebraska, Oklahoma, and Missouri, tend to have higher scores on average than people living in other regions.
+People living in the central part, including the states of Kansas, Nebraska, Oklahoma, and Missouri, on average have higher scores than people living in other regions.
 People in the southwestern states of New Mexico, Utah, and Arizona also have relatively high average scores on conscientiousness.
 Among the eastern states, Florida is the only one that scores in the top ten for this personality trait.
 The four states with the lowest scores on conscientiousness on average were, in descending order, Rhode Island, Hawaii, Maine, and Alaska.

 Great Britain

-A large scale survey of residents of Great Britain found that average levels of all the Big Five, including conscientiousness, vary across regional districts in England, Wales and Scotland.
+A large scale survey of residents of Great Britain found that average levels of all the Big Five, including conscientiousness, vary across regional districts in England, Wales, and Scotland.
 High levels of conscientiousness were found throughout much of Southern England, scattered areas of the Midlands, and most of the Scottish Highlands.
 Low levels of conscientiousness were observed in London, Wales, and parts of the North of England.
-Higher mean levels of regional conscientiousness were positively correlated with voting for the Conservative Party, and negatively correlated with voting for the Labour Party, in the 2005 and 2010 elections, and also correlated with a higher proportion of married residents, with higher life expectancy for men and women, fewer long-term health problems, and with lower rates of mortality from stroke, cancer, and heart disease.
+Higher mean levels of regional conscientiousness were positively correlated with voting for Toryism and the Conservative Party, and negatively correlated with voting for the Labour Party, in the 2005 and 2010 elections, and also correlated with a higher proportion of married residents, with higher life expectancy for men and women, fewer long-term health problems, and with lower rates of mortality from stroke, cancer, and heart disease.
 Higher regional conscientiousness was also correlated with lower median annual income in 2011.